 (Pocket-lint) - Having a smart home isn't just about clever appliances or smartphone-controlled heating, you can also get clever lights too.
-That doesn't just mean smartphone control, but can also sort you out with all kinds of other great features.
+That doesn't just mean smartphone control, there are all kinds of other great features too.

 You switch lights on or off everyday and they can play an essential part in creating an ambience in a room.
 Some smart lighting solutions enable you to recreate the colours within a particular image, while other solutions just mean you don't need to get up off the sofa to turn the lights off.

 Best of all, these smart bulbs will almost always be a big upgrade on your old bulbs in terms of energy efficiency.
 They're generally LED, meaning they use less energy to run, but scheduling also makes sure that you can turn them off when you're not around, or geo-gate them to only be on if you're at home.